-- Strictly prohibited are the following: Smoking, vaping, use or possession of any tobacco substance, matches or lighters - Use, sale, or possession of drugs (controlled substances). - Use or possession of alcoholic beverages. - Use or possession of any form of firecrackers or fireworks. - Behavior, activities or games which are incompatible with the Christian confession (i.e., Ouija board, Dungeons and Dragons, video or cell phone games or music - Association with students who are involved in the practice of the above unacceptable behaviors.
+- Strictly prohibited are the following: Smoking, vaping, use or possession of any tobacco substance, matches or lighters - Use, sale, or possession of drugs (controlled substances). - Use or possession of alcoholic beverages. - Use or possession of any form of firecrackers or fireworks. - Behavior, activities or games which are incompatible with the Christian confession - Association with students who are involved in the practice of the above unacceptable behaviors.